dhth/knowledge/docs/computer-science/courses/cs61b-data-structures/heaps-and-primary-queues/index.md

 Adding an item to a heap is slightly more complicated; the complication arises from the fact that the resultant structure (after insertion) must be a min-heap itself.
-The following video describes the working of this operation.
+The following presentation describes the working of this operation.

+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vQyr2OtkVJpvbv1bDlmGaVi36heVBVvMnmAchIXm7qwMHFed1t59uKSD4C-s7kI-ce1W7EZxe5G_j2R/embed?start=false&loop=true&delayms=60000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 ### removeSmallest()

 Removing an item means changing the value of the root node in the tree.
 Since the resultant tree has to be a min-heap, we need to replace it with an appropriate element from the heap itself.
-The following video describes this operation.
+The following presentation describes this operation.

+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vTdtjjuvPYCNUTuHYWpPKK8kvSps5RVU0FXHg3yPNxWWdfpfmyxGadJqWeiSMI8IBVmLiBVWDXhXeX7/embed?start=false&loop=true&delayms=60000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 Implementation
 ---